wp-plugins/wp-special-textboxes/readme.txt

 == Frequently Asked Questions ==

-= How to insert special text box to post's text =
+= How to insert special text box to post's text? =

 Use short codes: